lukso-network/lsp-smart-contracts/docs/contracts/LSP16UniversalFactory/LSP16UniversalFactory.md

 - For instance, if another user, Y, tries to deploy the contract at the same address on chain 2 using the same providedSalt, but with a different initializeCalldata to make Y the owner instead of X, the generated address would be different, preventing Y from deploying the contract with different ownership at the same address.

-- However, for non-initializable contracts, if the constructor has arguments that specify the deployment behavior, they will be included in the bytecode.
-Any change in the constructor arguments will lead to a different contract's bytecode which will result in a different address on other chains.
+- However, for non-initializable contracts, if the constructor has arguments that specify the deployment behavior, they will be included in the creation bytecode.
+Any change in the constructor arguments will lead to a different contract's creation bytecode which will result in a different address on other chains.

 2. Example (for non-initializable contracts)

-- If a contract is deployed with specific constructor arguments on chain 1, these arguments are embedded within the bytecode.
-For instance, if contract B is deployed with a specific `tokenName` and `tokenSymbol` on chain 1, and a user wants to deploy the same contract with the same `tokenName` and `tokenSymbol` on chain 2, they must use the same constructor arguments to produce the same bytecode.
-This ensures that the same deployment behaviour is maintained across different chains, as long as the same bytecode is used.
+- If a contract is deployed with specific constructor arguments on chain 1, these arguments are embedded within the creation bytecode.
+For instance, if contract B is deployed with a specific `tokenName` and `tokenSymbol` on chain 1, and a user wants to deploy the same contract with the same `tokenName` and `tokenSymbol` on chain 2, they must use the same constructor arguments to produce the same creation bytecode.
+This ensures that the same deployment behaviour is maintained across different chains, as long as the same creation bytecode is used.

 - If another user Z, tries to deploy the same contract B at the same address on chain 2 using the same `providedSalt` but different constructor arguments (a different `tokenName` and/or `tokenSymbol`), the generated address will be different.
 This prevents user Z from deploying the contract with different constructor arguments at the same address on chain 2.